 Lynne joined the community in 2008.
 A Deacon at Gloucester Cathedral, she worked for some years as a legal drafter in the Land Registry.
 She has a strong interest in people and prayer, living a contemplative life with increasing amounts of solitude and silence.
 She has a gift for creative writing, incorporating a love of fiction with her down to earth approach to spirituality.
 She currently hosts a monthly creative writing group and writes regularly for Roots resources.

-Lynne has one grown up cat, two guinea pigs, a motley bunch of rescue cockerels and a runner duck reflecting a life-long passion for animal welfare.
+Lynne has one grown up cat, a motley bunch of rescue cockerels and 2 runner ducks reflecting a life-long passion for animal welfare.
 She is also a committed Spurs fan!

-Lynne writes for ROOTS and Quiet Spaces and has just published her first novel 'Out of the Mist' which is available as an ebook or paperback on Amazon or on Troubador Publishers website
+Lynne has published her first novel 'Out of the Mist', which is available from Troubador Publishers or as an ebook or paperback on Amazon at

-Trudy joined the community at Mill House seven months ago.
+Trudy joined the community at Mill House in 2016.
 She is compassionate, faithful and is followed everywhere by her sidekick, Dougal!

-Ainslie is an artist, having completed a 2 year diploma in graphic design from the Salisbury College of Art.
-She enjoys reading, painting, experiencing new things and a casual stroll.
+Ainslie enjoys reading, painting, experiencing new things and a spot of diy!
 She is blessed with two beautiful daughters and a grandson.

 Mill House is also supported by a number of local, special people who offer their time and talents, among them: